MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/layout.md

 2. Export the floor plan to Dynamics 365 Layout.

-3. Make the floor plan available for immersive headsets or HoloLens using the Import Tool.
+3. Make the floor plan available for immersive headsets or Microsoft HoloLens using the Import Tool.

 ### Install the Visio add-in for Dynamics 365 Layout